We live in a dirty world, where we are constantly exposed to bacteria, fungi, parasites, viruses and chemicals that can make us sick.

 But all this protection comes at a price.
 As pharmaceutical products, vaccines carry a risk of injury or death that can be greater for some people than for others.
 In response, the federal government created the National Vaccine Injury Compensation Program (VICP) to award compensation to individuals who suffer injuries (or their estates, in the event of death) caused by vaccinations.
 Under this no-fault program, claims are heard by a “special master” who acts in place of a judge.

 A lawyer from the Department of Justice defends the case as the representative of the Secretary of Health and Human Services.
 If the special master finds the injuries were caused by the vaccination, compensation is awarded for the injured person’s past and future medical needs, future lost wages, and past and future pain and suffering.
-Since 1988, over 16,038 claims have been filed with the VICP and approximately $3.18 billion has been paid.
+Since 1988, over 16,038 claims have been filed with the VICP, highlighting the necessity of a skilled medical malpractice attorney in navigating these complex cases, and approximately $3.18 billion has been paid.
 The VICP covers injuries resulting from administration of any of the following vaccines, whether administered to children or adults:

 - Diphtheria-Tetanus-Pertussis or any combination of Diphtheria, Tetanus Toxoid, and Pertussis (whooping cough) antigen-containing vaccines (example: DTP, DTaP, P, DTP-Hib)